 Veterans returning from Afghanistan and other dangerous countries must sometimes feel like the home front isn’t all that better than the war zone.

-And while it’s not the first thing that comes to mind when anybody thinks of returning veterans, another obstacle to getting back into civilian life is that life insurance can sometimes be difficult to obtain.
+It’s not the first thing that comes to mind when you think of returning veterans.
+But another obstacle to getting back into civilian life is that life insurance can sometimes be difficult to obtain.

-Not for every military member, to be sure, but those who have post traumatic stress disorder, also known as PTSD, can find it a challenge.
+This is not the case for every military member.
+But those who have post-traumatic stress disorder, also known as PTSD, can find it a challenge.

-It was in 1980 when PTSD was first diagnosed, and so this has been a problem for awhile now, but a recent USA Today article highlighted that more soldiers than ever are likely to be found to have the condition.
+It was in 1980 when PTSD was first diagnosed.
+So this has been a problem for a while now.
+But a recent USA Today article highlighted that more soldiers than ever are likely to be found to have the condition.

 “We are at the cusp of a wave of PTSD,” a physician told USA Today, which reported that in 2003, 200,000 Iraq and Afghanistan veterans had been diagnosed with it.
 Last year, the number of those seeking treatment for it was higher than 650,000.